Coursera home page

 • They are focused on building in-demand skills

-• A broad selection of master’s degrees and graduate certificates are offered
+• You can choose from a broad selection of master’s degrees and graduate certificates.

-• Provides more flexibility than studying these courses in person
+• You have more flexibility than studying these courses in person.

 • LinkedIn Learning integrates well with your LinkedIn profile